crisp-lisp/crisp/README.md

 The Crisp language is extremely simple at its core, using the same representation for code and data.
 Just like in Common Lisp, Crisp programs are just lists that are evaluated according to a set of rules.

 ### Types of Expression
 Symbolic expressions (or s-expressions) can be of one of several different types in Crisp.
-An expression is considered atomic if it is not a pair or a function.
+An expression is considered [atomic](https://en.wikipedia.org/wiki/Lisp_(programming_language)#Atoms) if it is not a pair or a function.

 | Name     | Atomic? | Examples                      | Notes                                                                                                                                                                                                                                |
 |----------|---------|-------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|